Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 Photo: Det Kgl.
 Bibliotek

 Just eight minutes later, Ivković looked uncertain again when he had to parry a ball coming towards the small box.
 He was too late and Michael Laudrup tipped the ball over the helpless keeper.
 Klaus Berggreen was subsequently able to slide it into the goal.
 2-0.
 Make or break.
 A make for Denmark.
 In the 2nd half, it was a pure display.
 Arnesen used a penalty kick to make it 3-0, while Preben Elkjær and Espanyol player John Lauridsen made it 4 and 5-0.
 It was estimated that around 16-20,000 Danes were in place at Stade Gerland.
-That was before people started talking about roligans, non-violenet football fans.
+That was before people started talking about roligans, non-violent soccer fans.

-"Saturday was the day when Danish football really found the grimace that suited us best.
+"Saturday was the day when Danish soccer really found the grimace that suited us best.
 It was no coincidence that we qualified for the EC final round.
 It was no coincidence that we played the French favourites in the opening match.
 Just ask the Yugoslavs,” BT cheered.

 No one really bothered to ask the Yugoslavs.
-But for the first time in football history, Denmark had defeated the otherwise impressive Yugoslavs.
+But for the first time in soccer history, Denmark had defeated the otherwise impressive Yugoslavs.
 Even on the biggest stage, a European championship, and the seed was laid for the national team that in those years - in the mid-1980s - was to become one of Europe's best.

 For the Danish team, the victory extended to a later semi-final against Spain.
 A regrettable defeat on penalty kicks and Elkjær's torn trousers.